Food sovereignty: Indigenous food sovereignty in the United States

 Native Americans have been directly impacted in their ability to acquire and prepare their food and this disruption of traditional diets has resulted in health problems, including diabetes and heart disease.
 Indigenous food sovereignty activists in the United States assert that the systematic displacement of indigenous communities has led to mass food insecurity.
 Activist groups advocate for revitalization of traditional practices, development of local food economies, the right to food, and seed sovereignty.

 Indigenous people's food sovereignty and food security are closely related to their geographical location.
 Traditional indigenous foodways in the United States are tied to the ancestral homelands of Native American populations, especially for those with strong subsistence traditions.
 For instance, it is taught among the Muckleshoot that "the land that provides the foods and medicines we need are a part of who we are."

-This image was taken from at the USDA Native American Heritage Month Observance event on Nov.
+Tepary Beans and Food Sovereignty This image was taken from at the USDA Native American Heritage Month Observance event on Nov.
 16, 2023.
 There were bags of white tepary beans (s-totoah bavī) from Romona Farms American Indian Foods were placed under each participants chairs to promote food sovereignty.

 The disruption of traditional foodways is described to be tied to the disruption of the connection between traditional Native land and their people, a change Rachel V. Vernon describes as being tied to "racism, colonialism, and the loss of autonomy and power."
 Pre-colonial lands were expansive and thriving with traditional foods.
 Because of disease and war, Native peoples in the early 20th century were directly impacted in their ability to acquire and prepare their food.
 In addition to this, relocation away from ancestral lands further limited traditional foodways.
 Many indigenous people in the United States now live in food deserts.
 Due to inadequate or inhibited access to food, indigenous peoples suffer disproportionately from food insecurity compared to the rest of the US population.
 At reservations, the "'highly processed, high sugar, high fat, and processed foods,'" further contributed to health issues in Native populations, leading to indigenous peoples in the United States having the highest rates of diabetes and heart disease in the nation.
 In addition to this, a majority of Native peoples also live off-reservation, and so are even further removed from traditional foodways.

 Because Native American nations are sovereign from the United States, they receive little help in rehabilitating traditional foodways.
 As defined by the National Congress of American Indians, tribal sovereignty ensures that any decisions about the tribes with regard to their property and citizens are made with their participation and consent.
 The United States federal government recognizes Native American tribes as separate governments, opposed to "special interest groups, individuals, or ... other type of non-governmental entity."